val broker = SimBroker()

 FeeModel

-: the transaction related fees and commissions.
-Trading cost to take into consideration: -
+— Model the transaction-related fees and commissions.
+Trading cost to take into consideration:-

 Broker commission fees